 “Each consumer should weigh the risks of their unique situation to determine what type and how much rental insurance they should carry,” says Farmer.
 “Insurance is something that consumers buy, but hope to never have to use.
 It is important that each person sit down with a trusted agent to discuss their needs and exposures before making a choice on whether renters insurance is right for them.”

 If you rent your home and own a pet that injures someone or damages their property, the cost to you could be significant.
-Insurers paid nearly $800 million last year in dog bite claims, according to the Insurance Information Institute, with the average payout being $44,760.
+Insurers paid nearly $800 million in 2019 for dog bite claims, according to the Insurance Information Institute, with the average payout being $44,760.

-Naturally, when households take in more animals, the risk of damage and injury claims rises.
-Across the country, Americans have been flocking to pet shelters and rescue organizations during the COVID-19 pandemic.
-Shelters are placing dogs and cats in permanent homes and foster homes at rates they’ve not seen before.
+When households take in more animals, the risks of damage and injury claims rise.
+Since the COVID-19 pandemic, Americans have been flocking to pet shelters and rescue organizations.
+Shelters are placing dogs and cats in permanent homes and foster homes at unprecedented rates.

 In South Florida, for example, Palm Beach County Animal Care and Control emptied one of its dog kennels for the first time in its history.
 In Colorado, the Humane Society of the Pikes Peak region reported clearing out its dog kennels and cat adoption center.

 About 1 in 5 people bitten by a dog require medical attention, and children are the most common victims of bite injuries.
 Renters with pets are wise to gauge their risk level and protect themselves against lawsuits.

 What’s the difference between pet insurance and renters insurance?

 Renters who are dog owners should consider having a pet health insurance policy and a renters insurance policy with pet liability coverages because they serve different yet equally important purposes.

 Renters insurance: Renters insurance is not the same as pet insurance.
 Renters insurance with pet liability coverage protects you from the associated expenses if you are found liable for damages or personal injury caused to others by your pet.